Important things to know about GMC

 - Debtor-creditor groups, etc.

-Even the Government can buy a group mediclaim policy for the citizens of the country.
 Moreover, there is a minimum number of members who are required to be covered to avail a group mediclaim policy.
-This number can range from 20 or 25 to 100 members.
+This number can range from twenty to thousands of members.

 - Eligibility of the insured members